 Assistant Manager, Floral Designer

 Nina Zinsser Booth grew up down the road in Greenwood, Virginia.
 She fell in love with farming while working on a small scale veggie farm in Massachusetts.
 She spent six seasons working on several farms, and adding as many flowers as possible into the crop plan!
 Most recently she co-managed First Root Farm in Concord, MA.
-Since returning to Virginia, Nina has worked with Blue Ridge Floral Design, designing for weddings and events throughout the area.
-She's thrilled to bring together her passions for farming and floral design at Blue Heron.
+Since returning to Virginia, Nina worked with Blue Ridge Floral Design, designing for weddings and events throughout the area.
+She and her husband just welcomed a new baby, Reuben, this winter.

 Marie Borgman grew up working with plants.
 From pitching in on her parents' plant nursery as a kid, to working at Am Fog market in Afton, and later at Maymont Estate & Gardens in Richmond, she's been creating beauty in the garden her whole life.
 She inherited her love of flowers from her grandmother, a talented gardener and floral designer.
 Marie is a long-time Blue Heron farmer, and also an incredible fiddle player.
 When she's not on the farm, she can be found teaching at the Blue Ridge Irish Music School (BRIMS) and playing locally and around the country with her bands Sweet Afton and Chamomile and Whiskey.